 Following the proposal, we had the most amazing, intimate, and luxurious dinner at L’Initiale.
 This was a true, French culinary experience.
 The service was excellent and they made us feel so special.
 Champagne was waiting for us when we arrived, and we were sent home with a box of macarons and a copy of our menu signed by the chef as a sweet memento of our night.
 We did the La Dégustation menu with the wine pairings.
 It was pricey, but I would highly recommend it.
 I am a picky eater, but everything they presented was phenomenal, and the wine was perfectly paired to each dish!

 Because it was (unbeknownst to me) a special occasion, we splurged and booked a room at the absolutely breathtaking Fairmont Le Chateau Frontenac.
 Staying here was like staying in a real-life fairy-tale castle.
 Built in the late 19th Century and overlooking the St. Lawrence River, it is one of the most iconic and recognizable landmarks in Quebec City.
 Grabbing a nightcap at the 1608 Wine and Cheese Bar, offering sweeping views of the twinkling city below, was the perfect way to toast our trip before turning in for the night.

 What would you do if you only had 24 hours in Quebec City?

-Disclosure: some of the links in this post are affiliate, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Disclosure: some of the links in this post are affiliate.
+At no additional cost to you, I will earn a commission if you click through and make a purchase.